lrswss/esp8266-wifi-power-meter/README.md

 click on the right arrow in the blue bar on the bottom of VSC.
 All necessary libraries (see `platformio.ini`) will be downloaded automatically.
 Eventually you'll see the upload starting in a terminal window.
 If it fails you probably need to adjust the settings for `port` in `plattformi.ini`.
-The project was developed on a MacOS which uses UNIX style devices names.
+The project was developed on MacOS which uses UNIX style devices names.
 On Windows you need to specify a `COM` port.

 To compile and install the firmware with the Arduino IDE, you have to